MrOctopus/nl_mcm/wiki/Home.md

 * [Dunc001](https://github.com/dunc001)
 * Kojak747

-Their contributions have been valuable.
+Their contributions have been invaluable.